Lewis, Urlacher, Moss, Seymour among hall semifinalists

 Never miss a local story.

-Already chosen as finalists are Bobby Beathard as a contributor, and Robert Brazilie and Jerry Kramer as senior candidates.
+Already chosen as finalists are Bobby Beathard as a contributor, and Robert Brazile and Jerry Kramer as senior candidates.

+The other semifinalists are Steve Atwater, Tony Boselli, Isaac Bruce, Don Coryell, Roger Craig, Brian Dawkins, Alan Faneca, Torry Holt, Joe Jacoby, Edgerrin James, Jimmy Johnson, Ty Law, John Lynch, Kevin Mawae, Karl Mecklenburg, Terrell Owens and Hines Ward.

 The election for the class of 2018 will be held Feb.
 3, the day before the Super Bowl, in Minneapolis.
 Induction ceremonies in Canton, Ohio, will be in August.